 The peak pressure within the focus area of the focused shockwave may be in the order of 10’s to 100’s MPa, hence, when repeated, holding enough energy to degenerate the toughest of materials.

 Our first tool utilizes the qWave core technology for Micro-Frac Wireline operations.
-Pulse Generator Module inside the tool generates voltages upto 30,000 volts which creates a focused shock waves when released inside Reflector Module .
-These shock waves are focused on a point at the target rock, generating initial formation fractures – “qWave Perforation”
+A pulse generator module inside the tool generates voltages up to 30,000 volts which creates a focused shock waves when released inside a reflector module .
+These shock waves are focused on a point at the target rock, generating initial formation fractures – the “qWave Perforation”